-If you set up a traditional monitoring system or an APM platform, some parts of your system will be monitored.
+If you set up a traditional monitoring system or an APM platform, some, lower-level parts of your system will be monitored.
 However, this is just a tip of an iceberg — the most meaningful things happen in the application layer.
 APIs, microservices, databases, logs require custom monitoring.

 Traditional monitoring systems have good support for alerting on CPU usage and other system metrics.
 But if you want to set up checks on SQL results or API responses, you will find it either hard or impossible — these tools are not meant for such use cases.

 The limitations of the traditional monitoring systems are often worked around by developing various in-house scripts that parse some data and check the health of services.
 However, the plethora of scripts, each doing its job in a different way, saving state to ad-hoc files, leads to a setup that is very hard to manage.

 Monique.io brings structure to the custom monitoring.
 The health-check results are grouped into reports that can be automatically visualized on a dashboard and queried through the API, which also supports storing intermediate state needed by the checks.